 I zoned out briefly and gave him the quick, “uh huh…” to let him know I was still attempting to listen.
-I am turning 30 this year…is it a damn right of passage or something?!
-I must have checked out longer than I thought, because I heard…
+I am turning 30 this year, is it a damn right of passage or something?!
+I must have checked out longer than I thought because I heard…

-I felt so flustered by these lines that protrude out past my eyes when I smile, grimace, squint… I’m pretty sure I saw every single face I am capable of creating that morning as I searched for other dreaded signs of getting old.
-(I found some on my forehead also).
+I felt so flustered by these lines that protrude out past my eyes when I smile, grimace, squint – I’m pretty sure I saw every single face I am capable of creating that morning as I searched for other dreaded signs of getting old.
+I found some on my forehead also.
 Should I be making a direct run to Target to pick up some of that wrinkle cream Ellen endorses?

-Thankfully, my meltdown was brief & it had an unexpected outcome.
+Thankfully, my meltdown was brief and it had an unexpected outcome.
 While I combed through my hair to see if I could spot any gray, I gave myself a mental slap in the face.
-PULL IT TOGETHER, JEN!
-YOU’RE NOT OLD!

-And I went about my day…
+And I went about my day.

-As morning turned into afternoon, I refused to think about my issue I had earlier; finally that evening I confronted it.
+As morning turned into afternoon, I refused to think about the issue I had earlier, finally that evening I confronted it.
 Who cares if my face is showing a few small signs of aging?
-It’s supposed to…Hell, it’s totally natural.
-If what they say is true… You’re only as old as you feel!… I should be content with where I’m at.
+It’s supposed to.
+Hell, it’s totally natural.
+If what they say is true, you’re only as old as you feel, I should be content with where I’m at.
 If my now brain was able to channel how I was feeling at 22 years old – I wonder how old I actually felt.
-It has to be older than I feel presently.
+It has to be older than I feel in the present.

 Happiness can shed years off your age.
 Age isn’t defined by a number (unless you’re a minor…) or the wrinkles on your face.